-The bill amends the West Virginia Dental Practice Act by introducing a new section, 30-4-8b, which establishes comprehensive regulations for teledentistry.
-It defines essential terms and sets forth requirements for licensure or registration for dental service providers utilizing this medium.
-Key stipulations include that providers must be licensed in West Virginia, maintain professional liability insurance, and adhere to established standards of care.
-Notably, treatment cannot rely solely on online questionnaires, and certain procedures necessitate in-person supervision.
-A bona fide provider-patient relationship must be established prior to delivering teledentistry services, which involves reviewing the patient's medical history and conducting an in-person examination, with exceptions for emergent care and initial orthodontic diagnoses.
+The bill amends the West Virginia Dental Practice Act by introducing a new section, 30-4-8b, which sets forth regulations for teledentistry.
+It defines essential terms and establishes requirements for licensure or registration for dental service providers utilizing this method.
+To offer teledentistry services, providers must be licensed in West Virginia and maintain professional liability insurance.
+The legislation mandates that teledentistry services adhere to the same standards of care as traditional in-person services, explicitly prohibiting treatment based solely on online questionnaires and requiring in-person supervision for specific procedures.
+A bona fide provider-patient relationship must be established, which includes reviewing the patient's medical history and conducting an in-person examination, with certain exceptions for emergent care and initial diagnoses.

 Statutes affected: